• Home

 Submit adverse reactions to the FDA

-It is crucial that patients or doctors witnessing adverse effects file a report to the FDA.
+It is crucial that patients or doctors witnessing adverse effects file a report with the FDA Medwatch.
 If you don't report it, this condition is deemed rare.
 You may file a report each year you continue to experience issues: https://www.fda.gov/safety/report-problem-fda

 Connect With Us